 Welcome: A Biography

 Andrew C. Gottlieb was born in Ontario, Canada, and grew up outside of Boston, Massachusetts.
 Since 1998, he’s lived on the West Coast of the United States, dividing his time between Southern California and the Pacific Northwest.
-He's currently the Reviews Editor for Terrain.org: A Journal of the Built and Natural Environments managing the book review schedule for regular issues and the Terrain.org blog.
+He's currently the Reviews Editor for Terrain.org: A Journal of the Built + Natural Environments writing reviews and managing the book review schedule for the online magazine.

 He taught composition and short story writing at Iowa State University and at the University of Washington, where he received his MA and MFA in English and creative writing, respectively.